 Al-Wikala al-hurra li’l-anba’ (Free News Agency) was founded by journalist Jamil Salou and is inspired to the principle of freedom of opinion and expression.
 SMART News Agency, which is based in Turkey, is an opposition-oriented agency launched in August 2013.
 It offers various news media (text, photographs, videos) in Arabic.
 This project was implemented by the French operator in media cooperation (CFI) and funded by the EU.

-In the Kurdish context, Ajansa Rojnamevaniya Azad (Independent Press Agency - ARA News), established in 2013, is probably the most popular.
-It is online in both Arabic and English and focuses on the events of the region.
-Hawar News Agency (ANHA) is another online Kurdish news service based in al-Hasaka, in the far northeastern corner of Syria and lined up with the PYD.
+In the Kurdish context, Hawar News Agency (ANHA) is an online Kurdish news service based in al-Hasaka, in the far northeastern corner of Syria and lined up with the PYD.
 Its website is available in Arabic, English, Kurdish, Russian, Spanish, Turkish.
+In 2013 another agency was established and gained great popularity Ajansa Rojnamevaniya Azad (Independent Press Agency - ARA News), but it closed in late 2017.